dmccreary/intelligent-textbooks/docs/tutorial/getting-started.md

 (mkdocs) $
 ```

-### Step 3: Install mkdocs and the mkdocs-material Libraries
+### Step 3: Install mkdocs and the mkdocs-material Libraries with pip

 We will use the Python ```pip``` command to install the right libraries: